 There Is More Than One Type of Influencer

 The term influencer can mean many things to different people.
 There are four different types, mega, macro, micro, and nano-influencers.
-Mega-influencers are what comes to mind for most people when they think of influencers, so keep that in mind if you are presenting to your executive team.
+Mega-influencers are what come to mind for most people when they think of influencers, so keep that in mind if you are presenting to your executive team.
 It’s important to clarify that you aren’t trying to hire Michael Jordan or Kylie Jenner.
 Mega-influencers typically have well over 1 million followers.
 Macro-influencers typically have 100k to 1mm followers and many times more.
-Micro-influencers typically have anywhere from 1,000 to 100,000 followers, are more affordable, have a more engaged audience and create more meaningful relationships.
-Their higher engagement rates offer brands the ability to connect into specifically targeted micro-communities.
+Micro-influencers typically have anywhere from 1,000 to 100,000 followers, are more affordable, have a more engaged audience, and create more meaningful relationships.
+Their higher engagement rates offer brands the ability to connect to specifically targeted micro-communities.
 The last type of influencer is the Nano-influencers, typically 1,000 followers or less.
 If you are looking to add influencer marketing to your marketing mix but are limited with your budget.
 Nano-influencers offer a great opportunity to test the waters.
-Nano-influencers are affordable, have high engagement and work hard to build their audience base.
+Nano-influencers are affordable, have high engagement, and work hard to build their audience base.

-Consumers make purchasing decisions based on how they see themselves with that product, service and ultimately the brand.
+Consumers make purchasing decisions based on how they see themselves with that product, service, and ultimately the brand.
 Influencers who have similar values to your brand are likely to have a fan base that matches those value attributes.
 When incorporating influencers into your marketing strategy, do your due diligence to ensure your influencer (at whatever level) will match your brand image, values, and send out the right messages to the right audience.

 Have a Plan.

 There is no “official” magic formula, but as W.B.
 Yeats said, “The world is full of magic things, patiently waiting for our senses to grow sharper.”
 The right influencers can awaken their audience’s senses.
-Like Lucky Charms, influencers can make your brand “magically delicious” by expanding your product or service to a larger audience that align with your brand.
-Be SMART, do your research and find the right formula to make the magic happen.
+Like Lucky Charms, influencers can make your brand “magically delicious” by expanding your product or service to a larger audience who align with your brand.
+Be SMART, do your research, and find the right formula to make the magic happen.